 In 1977 the site was extended and a new school building was begun, which opened in September 1978.
-The present school has 10 classrooms and a modern ICT suite.
+The present school has 10 classrooms and a nurture room.
 The multi-purpose hall is used as an assembly hall, a gymnasium and a dining room.
 It is served by a large kitchen and also incorporates a P.E.
 Store and a servery.
 Separated from the hall by sliding doors is a Library.

 Outside there are two playgrounds, a grass area and a separate outside area for the Key Stage 1 classes to use.

-In 2007, the new Foundation Building was opened to house the Early Years Foundation Stage and the children there now have two classrooms, self-contained facilities and their own outside area.
+In 2007, a seperate building was opened to house the Early Years Foundation Stage and the children there now have two classrooms, self-contained facilities and their own outside area.
 In October 2016 these facilities were further adapted to cater for additional children and provide an intervention space.